NovatecConsulting/blog-enforcing-nfr-of-tests/README.md

 This is of course only one of many possible rules we could implement to create an early warning system for our tests.
 But why limit ourselves to rules?

-With the `@ApplyUnitTestConstraints` annotation we introduced categorization to our test suite.
+If we change our `@ApplyUnitTestConstraints` annotation to a more generic `@UnitTest`, we introduced categorization to our test suite.
-Categorization allows us to provide specific extensions to certain types of test.
+This allows us to apply specific extensions and properties to certain types of test.

 As an example: Unit tests often make use of mocks.
 Now we could write a simple extension to setup our mock objects for all unit test: